 Most people know about the monuments, memorials, and museums — the Lincoln Memorial, Capitol Building, Thomas Jefferson Memorial, Korean War Memorial, legislative buildings, National World War II Memorial, White House, Washington Monument, Smithsonian Museums, and National Museums come to mind — and those are all great to visit (many of them for free!) during your D.C. staycation.
 The region is also home to several hidden and off-the-beaten-path gems, however, some in the same vein as the above, and others that will completely surprise you.
 A few of our favorite attractions in DC include the George Mason Memorial, National Arboretum, President Lincoln’s cottage, the Exorcist Steps from the 1973 film The Exorcist, the Mansion on O, and the Postal Museum (trust us on that one — we wouldn’t steer you wrong!).

-Cheer Your Heart Out at a Sporting Event
+Cheer Your Heart Out at a Spring Break Sporting Event

 Did you know that Washington, D.C. has sports teams for just about any fan?
 We’ve got professional and semi-professional baseball, basketball, football, soccer, hockey, and tennis, not to mention several collegiate teams nearby that would love to have your support.
 We’ll even have a Rugby team by 2020.
 Check out any of these teams during your staycation for a fun sports-focused outing, or mark your calendars for when their seasons start up again: